r-lidar/lasR/README.md

 ## Example

 Here is a simple example of how to classify outliers before to produce a Digital Surface Model (DSM) and a Digital Terrain Model (DTM) from a folder containing airborne LiDAR point clouds.
-For more example see the  [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html).
+For more examples see the  [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html).

 ```r
 library(lasR)